-N. A stormwater management measure approved under the municipal stormwater management plan or ordinance may be altered or replaced with the approval of the municipality, if the municipality determines that the proposed alteration or replacement meets the design and performance standards pursuant to § 268-4 of this chapter and provides the same level of stormwater management as the previously approved stormwater management measure that is being altered or replaced.
-If an alteration or replacement is approved, a revised deed notice shall be submitted to the municipality for approval and subsequently recorded with the Bergen County Clerk's Office Land Record Services and shall contain a description and location of the stormwater management measure, as well as reference to the maintenance plan, in accordance with Subsection M above.
-Prior to the commencement of construction, proof that the above required deed notice has been filed shall be submitted to the municipality in accordance with Subsection M above.
+M. A stormwater management measure approved under the municipal stormwater management plan or ordinance may be altered or replaced with the approval of the municipality, if the municipality determines that the proposed alteration or replacement meets the design and performance standards pursuant to Section IV of this ordinance and provides the same level of stormwater management as the previously approved stormwater management measure that is being altered or replaced.
+If an alteration or replacement is approved, a revised deed notice shall be submitted to the municipality for approval and subsequently recorded with the Bergen County Clerk's Office Land Record Services and shall contain a description and location of the stormwater management measure, as well as reference to the maintenance plan, in accordance with M above.
+Prior to the commencement of construction, proof that the above required deed notice has been filed shall be submitted to the municipality in accordance with M above.